China is one of the most popular destinations for inward investment by multinational corporations (MNCs).

 The withholding tax rate on dividends, interest and royalties is reduced to 10 per cent under Article 91 of the Implementing Regulations.
 In addition, the following items of interest are exempt from withholding tax:

-- b interest income on loans made by foreign governments to the Chinese government;
+- interest income on loans made by foreign governments to the Chinese government;

-- d interest income on municipal bonds issued in and after 2009.17
+- interest income on municipal bonds issued in and after 2009.16

 iii Double tax treaties

-As of November 2016, China is party to DTAs with 106 jurisdictions.
-An updated list of tax treaties that China has signed may be found online.18
+As of October 2018, China is party to DTAs with 109 jurisdictions.
+An updated list of tax treaties that China has signed may be found online.17

 China's DTAs are based on the OECD and UN Model Conventions.
 Most of the DTAs that China has concluded provide a 10 per cent withholding tax rate, which is the same as the Chinese domestic rate.
 However, the dividend withholding tax rate is reduced to 5 per cent under certain DTAs, including those that China has signed with the following countries or regions: Barbados, Belgium, Denmark, France, Germany, Hong Kong, Ireland, Luxembourg, Malta, Mauritius, the Netherlands, Singapore, Sweden, Switzerland and the United Kingdom.

-Previously, China’s domestic rules required tax authority approval for a non-resident enterprise to enjoy lower tax rates and other DTA benefits related to dividends, interest, royalties and capital gains.19 Starting from 1 November 2015, the approval procedure was replaced with a recordal procedure.
-However, the substantial requirements to enjoy treaty benefits remain the same, and a taxpayer that has enjoyed treaty benefits remains subject to challenge in a tax investigation or audit.20 The main focus with respect to dividends, interest and royalties is on whether the recipient of the income is the beneficial owner of the income.21 The review by the tax authority focuses heavily on whether the recipient has economic substance and is a conduit.
+A non-resident enterprise must comply with a tax bureau recordal procedure to enjoy DTA benefits.
+A taxpayer that has enjoyed treaty benefits remains subject to challenge in a tax investigation or audit.18 The main focus with respect to dividends, interest and royalties is on whether the recipient of the income is the beneficial owner of the income.19 The review by the tax authority focuses heavily on whether the recipient has economic substance and is a conduit.

 iv Taxation on receipt